swapnilbembde/alpha-numeric_data_generation_using_GAN/README.md

 ## Data generation using random noise

 ### Introduction
 This project is a part of our course work (EE769).
+This project aims at expanding any current dataset by generating similar images using GANs concept.
+This expanded dataset will contribute to other machine learning problems.
+We take random noise as an input and transform into usable handwriting texts.

+### Results
 <table align='center'>
 <tr align='center'>
 <td> MNIST</td>